pradyumnabits/distr-comp-assignment1/README.md

 ## Set the environment
 1. Open a terminal.
 2. Navigate to the root directory.
-  Install the required dependencies i.e. pip, FastAPI, uvicorn if not yet available on server sh ./set-env.sh
+  Install the required dependencies if not yet available on server sh ./set-env.sh